 Once in a great while, someone who's emitted as much political blather as I will find that something he wrote long ago has become pertinent once again.
 We confront exactly that phenomenon today.
 Under which flimsy rationale I hereby present, as they first appeared at the old Palace Of Reason:

 1. Stupid Or Evil?

 January 6, 2004

-The Seattle Post-Intelligencer, one of the larger West Coast dailies, has printed a guest editorial by one Neal Sparkman that promises to stir a lot of mud into the national political discourse.
-In this remarkably bilious and self-exalting piece, Mr. Sparkman opines that the reason for President Bush's generally high popularity is that Americans are stupid:
+The Seattle Post-Intelligencer, one of the larger West Coast dailies, has printed a guest editorial by one Neal Starkman that promises to stir a lot of mud into the national political discourse.
+In this remarkably bilious and self-exalting piece, Mr. Starkman opines that the reason for President Bush's generally high popularity is that Americans are stupid:

 It's not merely that some people are insufficiently intelligent to grasp the nuances of foreign policy, of constitutional law, of macroeconomics or of the variegated interplay of humans and the environment.
 These aren't the people I'm referring to.
 The people I'm referring to cannot understand the phenomenon of cause and effect.
 They're perplexed by issues comprising more than two sides.
 They don't have the wherewithal to expand the sources of their information.
 And above all -- far above all -- they don't think.

 Well, it's a step up from evil, which is left-liberals' other explanation for conservative sympathies.
 But your Curmudgeon, who hasn't encountered a liberal capable of resisting the temptation to demonize, psychologize, or denigrate conservatives in twenty years, finds it more than merely amusing.